Two women standing side by side against a white wall, both wearing black outfits and black high heels.

 Catastrophic Injury Settlement – Motorcycle Accident

 Client sustained catastrophic injuries as a result of a serious motorcycle accident.
-After Mediation, the client was awarded $1.8 million in damages.
+After Mediation, settlements totalling $1.8 million were paid.

 Catastrophic Injury Settlement – Fatal Motor Vehicle Accident

 Client sustained catastrophic injuries as a result of a fatal motor vehicle accident.
-After Mediation, the client was awarded $1.35 million in damages.
+After Mediation, settlements totalling $1.35 million were paid.

 Jury Recommendations Accepted – Police Shooting During Wellness Check